glennquah/glennquah/README.md

 - Collaborations on exciting tech projects.
 - Sharing experiences about studying abroad and working in the tech industry.

-### White-labelled Business:
-- Running a white-labelled `Portfolio-web`, `Landing Page` & `Quiz` repo.
-If interested, feel free to contact me so I can give you your own "White-Labelled" product you can customize within seconds.

 ### Fun Fact:
 I once supervised the daily operations of a Starbucks, ensuring every cup was perfect.
 Now, I apply the same dedication to my code – every line, every function, aiming for perfection.